matthewmorek/coop-component-test/README.md

 Next came the baseline functionality, which after some trial and error finally started working together.
 Leaning heavily on VueJS documentation and examples, I've been able to create a basic app flow, storing data in VM temporarily.

 After the main look and feel was done, I used API data to provide some dynamic functionality in a form of "donate" action.
-There's currently no inline error validation, but it definitely should be added, but you cannot submit an empty value.
+There's currently no inline error validation, but it definitely should be added, though you cannot submit an empty value.

-Currently, the click method doesn't do anythign apart from changing component state from `default` to `success`, but in reality it would display a progress indicator for submitting data over AJAX and work some API magic to process the payment, etc.
+Currently, the click method doesn't do anything apart from changing component state from `default` to `success`, but in reality it would display a progress indicator for submitting data over AJAX and work some API magic to process the payment, etc.

-Component states use simple CSS keyframe aminations (via transforms) to createa card flip effect.
+Component states use simple CSS keyframe animations (via transforms) to create a card flip effect.

-Since I'm generally pretty conscious about the quality of my code, I didn't have too much to clean or refactor to make the app work reliably and perform decently in poor network conditions.

 The component isn't fully-responsive and I relied on the provided UI kit from Co-op, though I still had to create most of the card/panel styles myself.